Last Updated on December 28, 2023 by J.SCALCO

 - Informative Feedback: Playlist Push sends detailed reports of your campaign, which gives you a good idea of active listeners and where you stand.

 - Efforts to Weed Out Fake Accounts: When it comes to bots or any other suspicious activity, Spotify is often quick to crack the whip.
 For this reason, PlaylistPush monitors all curators’ accounts for any questionable activity to ensure only individuals with real and active accounts are in their network.

 - Too Reliant on the Spotify ecosystem: In all honesty, there’s more to a music career than Spotify.
 Sure, it’s an important platform that could catapult you to the success you crave—but you need to look at the bigger picture.
-Diversify your reach!
+Get out there and hustle and diversify your reach!

-- Costly: With prices ranging from $250 to highs of over $1,000 (an average cost of $450) per campaign, the pricing is more on the higher side – especially for new musicians looking to get a foothold in the industry.
+- Costly: With prices ranging from $250 to highs of over $1,000 (an average cost of $450) per campaign, the pricing is more on the higher side – especially for new musicians looking to get a foothold in the industry and start playlisting.
 This raises concerns regarding the value of money.
 Will the number of new streams from the campaign cover the costs incurred to pitch your songs?

 - Operates in a Grey Area: Spotify has in the past mentioned that it’s against the idea of paying a playlist curator or selling playlists.
 Although Playlist Push claims to legally operate within Spotify’s terms of service, there are questions to be asked regarding the future of PlaylistPush.